johnhany/awesome-list/README.md

 * [Taichi Lang](https://github.com/taichi-dev/taichi) - Productive & portable high-performance programming in Python.

-* [Mitsuba 3](https://github.com/mitsuba-renderer/mitsuba3) - A Retargetable Forward and Inverse Renderer.

 * [Mitsuba 2](https://github.com/mitsuba-renderer/mitsuba2) **(no longer maintained)** - A Retargetable Forward and Inverse Renderer.

+* [Mitsuba 3](https://github.com/mitsuba-renderer/mitsuba3) **(successor of Mitsuba 2)** - A Retargetable Forward and Inverse Renderer.

+* [OpenVR](https://github.com/ValveSoftware/openvr) - An API and runtime that allows access to VR hardware from multiple vendors without requiring that applications have specific knowledge of the hardware they are targeting.

+* [A-Frame](https://github.com/aframevr/aframe) - Web framework for building virtual reality experiences.

+* [Skia](https://github.com/google/skia) - A complete 2D graphic library for drawing Text, Geometries, and Images.

 * [tiny-renderer](https://github.com/rougier/tiny-renderer) **(not actively updated)** - A tiny sotfware 3D renderer in 100 lines of Python.